boazbk/tcs/lec_24_proofs.md

 #  Proofs and algorithms

+>_"Let's not try to define knowledge, but try to define zero-knowledge."_, Shafi Goldwasser.

 _Proofs_ have captured human imagination for thousands of years, ever since the publication of Euclid's _Elements_, a book second only to the bible in the number of editions printed.

 Plan: